status-im/status-mobile/TROUBLESHOOTING.md

 ## Solution
 Always use respective `make` commands, e.g. `make android-ports`, `make android-devices`, etc.

-Alternatively, run adb commands only from `TARGET_OS=android make shell` shell.
-Don't forget the `TARGET_OS=android` env var setting - otherwise adb will still be selected from the system's default location.
+Alternatively, run adb commands only from `make shell TARGET=android` shell.
+Don't forget the `TARGET=android` env var setting - otherwise `adb` will still be selected from the system's default location.
 You can double-check this by running `which adb`.